otherm/otherm-docs/README.md

-consists of three main components:  (1) a web-based application that serves as the primary data management tool (2) a separate set of Python scripts for accessing and analyzing data, using ground source heat pump as an example technology, and (3) a set of Best Practices documents that guide data providers on what capabilities are expected for an oTherm monitoring system and M&V practioners on establising a monitoring and verification program to meet their specific needs.
+consists of three main components:  (1) a web-based application that serves as the primary data management tool (2) a separate set of Python scripts for accessing and analyzing data, using ground source heat pump as an example technology, and (3) a set of Best Practices documents that guide data providers on what capabilities are expected for an oTherm monitoring system and M&V practitioners on establishing a monitoring and verification program to meet their specific needs.

 By standardizing the data collection and documentation of individual M&V projects, there is a greater ability